 Heat oil in a broad skillet or sauté pan.
 Add garlic and leeks.
 Cover and sauté 3 minutes, then uncover and add wine and tomato-fig mixture.
 Continue cooking over medium heat until liquid is reduced to a thick sauce (about 20 minutes).
 Season with salt and pepper, and serve hot or at room temperature.
 Serves 6 to 8.

-From by William Woys Weaver and Ilya Loysha (Moufflon Publications)
+From The Wines of Cyprus by William Woys Weaver and Ilya Loysha (Moufflon Publications)